 Electricity production is the single largest industrial source of carbon dioxide emissions in New Jersey and the world.
-And, fortunately, in recent years, roughly half of New Jersey's electricity has come from a carbon dioxide-free source: nuclear power.
+And, fortunately, today, about 40% of New Jersey's electricity comes from a carbon dioxide-free source: nuclear power.
 That put New Jersey among the top three states in zero-carbon electricity share among those that lack large hydroelectric dams.
 Turning these plants off prematurely would substantially accelerate rather than slow the rate at which the atmospheric bathtub is filling with carbon.